-We have grown through acquisitions, exploration and development and currently hold working interests in 51 offshore producing fields in federal and state waters.
-We currently have under lease approximately 815,000 gross acres (550,000 net acres) spanning across the Outer Continental Shelf ("OCS") off the coasts of Louisiana, Texas, Mississippi and Alabama, with approximately 595,000 gross acres on the conventional shelf and approximately 220,000 gross acres in the deepwater.
-A majority of our daily production is derived from wells we operate.
-We currently own interests in 146 offshore structures, 104 of which are located in fields that we operate.
-We currently own interest in 240 productive wells, 177 of which we operate.
-Our interest in fields, leases, structures and equipment are primarily owned by W&T Offshore, Inc. and our wholly-owned subsidiary, W & T Energy VI, LLC, a Delaware limited liability company and through our proportionately consolidated interest in Monza Energy, LLC ("Monza"), as described in more detail in Financial Statements and Supplementary Data - Note 4 - Joint Venture Drilling Program under Part II, Item 8 in this Form 10-K.
+Since our founding in 1983 by our Chairman and CEO, Tracy Krohn, we have continually grown our footprint in the Gulf of Mexico through acquisitions, exploration and development.
+We currently hold working interests in 43 offshore producing fields in federal and state waters.
+Our acreage, well, production and reserves information is described in more detail under Part I Item 2, Properties, in this Form 10-K. Our working interests in fields, leases, structures and equipment are primarily owned by W&T Offshore, Inc. and our wholly-owned subsidiary, W&T Energy VI, LLC, a Delaware limited liability company and through our proportionately consolidated interest in Monza Energy, LLC ("Monza"), as described in more detail in Financial Statements and Supplementary Data - Note 4 - Joint Venture Drilling Program under Part II, Item 8 in this Form 10-K.